What is pastoral care?

 We need hope and hard work.
 Growth takes time and patience.
 It’s usually not linear but up-and-down.
 It takes a lot of work on our part.
 But we can do this in hope because God’s grace has gone before us and sustains us and is already at work within us (Phil.
 2:12-13; Heb.
 4:16).
 Therefore, our approach to pastoral counseling is to help you imagine a better future (hope) and do the hard work of growing into it.

 Pastoral care is under the supervision of Fellowship Denver’s elder team.
 The elders have also equipped a few other mature members of the staff and body-at-large to provide care.
 This enables us to have a team of men and women with diverse gifting who can provide pastoral care.
 When you request care, the first step will be to pair you with someone who best fits you and your situation to meet with for 5 sessions.

 How do I get started?

-Ryan Ramsey, Director of Pastoral Care, will then contact you for a brief intake interview, which will help us connect you with the appropriate care provider.
+A member of our staff or elder team will then contact you for a brief intake interview, which will help us connect you with the appropriate care provider.
 During the intake process, you’re free to disclose or not disclose as much as you’re comfortable.